 - Actually quitting: during this phase, counselors will provide practical advice on stopping, which may include “plan a day,” “stick to it,” “prepare for danger times” or “plan lots to do.”

 - Staying cigarette-free: whether the habit is cigarettes or substance abuse, motivational interviewing plays a key role in relapse prevention.
 Counselors will continue to monitor clients’ progress.
 During moments that the client’s will is tested, counselors are there to provide positive encouragement.

-No matter your insurance, be it Cigna, Aetna, Humana, Blue Cross / Blue Shield (BCBS), Assurant, Unicare, United Health Care, Anthem, Carefirst, Asuris Northwest Health, Golden Rule, Celtic Insurance, Fortis, Health Net, Kaiser, Vista, Shelter, Wellpoint, Tri Care, Accordia or even Medicare, and state insurance — we can help you find the best source for motivational interviewing therapy.
-We also offer many affordable self pay options for obtaining motivational interviewing therapy.
+No matter your insurance, be it Cigna, Aetna, Humana, Blue Cross / Blue Shield (BCBS), Assurant, Unicare, United Health Care, Anthem, Carefirst, Asuris Northwest Health, Golden Rule, Celtic Insurance, Fortis, Health Net, Kaiser, Vista, Shelter, Wellpoint, Tri Care, Accordia or even Medicare, and state insurance — we can help you find the best source for motivational interviewing therapy within a tailored recovery program.
+We also offer many affordable self-pay options for obtaining treatment.